kumaaranj-ship-it/Police-Secure-Check/README.md

 # License

-This project is developed for educational and portfolio purposes.
+This project is for educational and portfolio purposes.